 The Geriatric Medical Psychiatry Unit is an acute-care setting facility where geriatric patients are evaluated and stabilized.
 The team provides patients and families with education and treatment to ensure a smooth transition back to the community.
 The Geriatric Psychiatry Unit has expertise in Electroconvulsive therapy (ECT) and provides this service within both the inpatient and outpatient settings..

 Designed by world-renowned architects I.M.
 Pei and C.C.
 Pei, as well as a team of architects headed by Perkins & Will, Pei Partnership Architects and RBB Architects, the stunning facility is humanizing, rich in natural light and engineered to enhance the feeling of several smaller hospitals rather than a single overwhelming space.

-Resnick Neuropsychiatric Hospital at UCLA features mostly all-private rooms for a calm and quiet atmosphere.
+The Stewart and Lynda Resnick Neuropsychiatric Hospital at UCLA features mostly all-private rooms for a calm and quiet atmosphere.
 Large windows provide patients with an abundance of natural outdoor light and views of gardens, green spaces and gathering places that surround the new building, and an outdoor terrace provides easy access to open air and sunlight.
 The adult outdoor patio features an area to conduct group-therapy sessions, enhancing the healing process for psychiatric patients.

-Medical Director, Stewart and Lynda Resnick Neuropsychiatric Hospital at UCLA
+Interim Medical Director, Stewart and Lynda Resnick Neuropsychiatric Hospital at UCLA